 The spiritual danger in dualist thinking is I conclude what I believe about Christ is how everybody else should think and feel about Christ.

-A relationship with God provides us the authority, structure, and identity we all need and seek in our lives.
+A relationship with God provides us with the authority, structure, and identity we all need and seek in our lives.
 However, more times than not, it remains a darkened way of thinking and believing we are genuine followers of Christ because we have the truth, and others don’t.
 If your theology doesn’t cause you to love others more and accept people different from you, you need to question what you believe.
 But, on the other hand, if you still critique everyone by your values and beliefs, you need to let Christ convert your mind and heart.
 Otherwise, you remain a human judging machine still in need of a cure.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.
 Romans 12:2 NIV